How to Use VBA SPLIT Function in Excel (10 Ideal Examples)

 Here, Split(Text, “E”, , vbTextCompare) contains four arguments.
 The last argument vbTextCompare helps to split the string by letter “E”.

-• After running the code, we will see the IDs like the picture below.
+• We will see the IDs like the picture below.

 25-output of using letter as delimiter inside SPLIT function